fmangolin/InputStyleSap/README.md

 # InputStyleSap

-Input Text Html com estilo utilizado no ERP SAP.
+Input Text Html with style used in SAP ERP.

-Utilizado bootstrap 4
+Used bootstrap 4